williamollio/cub3d/README.md

 * <strong>Mouse</strong>: look left and right.

 # Clone
+The mlx library included works only on MacOS.

 Open a terminal and run following command:
 ```
 git clone <repository url>